Ground plane sizing for radio, transponder and PilotAware

 Does size matter?

-I’m afraid the answer is yes it does!
+I’m afraid the answer is yes, it does!
 Bigger is generally better, but again there are exceptions and a minimum size for the efficient working.
-The minimum size is a radius of ¼ the wave length of the signal being transmitted.
-In basic RF theory we were taught that bigger is better, although the benefits of size are less important above 3 times the wave length.
-In aviation while we are flying along we want our signal to be picked up both above and below the aircraft, the larger the ground plane the bigger the blind spot we will have on the underside of the ground plane.
+The minimum size is a radius of ¼ the wavelength of the signal being transmitted.
+In basic RF theory we were taught that bigger is better, although the benefits of size are less important above 3 times the wavelength.
+In aviation, while we are flying along, we want our signal to be picked up both above and below the aircraft.
+The larger the ground plane, the bigger the blind spot we will have on the underside of the ground plane.

 Is the shape important?